cnmnzhang/perRI/README.md

 Built on University of Washington Medicine (UWM) data.
 All default hyperparameters, units, and reference ranges are calibrated to UWM laboratory standards.

 > **Note on units and reference ranges:** Default hyperparameters assume UWM laboratory units and reference ranges ([UW Lab Test Guide](https://testguide.labmed.uw.edu/)).
-If your institution uses different units or reference ranges, update `bayesian_hyperparameters.csv` to reflect own lab's reference ranges.
+If your institution uses different units or reference ranges, update `bayesian_hyperparameters.csv` and `marker_intra_patient_std.csv` to reflect own lab's reference ranges.

 ---